DelonShen/classifying-collider-events-with-point-clouds/README.md

 - Fig 6 from `spearman_rank_analysis.ipynb`
 - Fig 7 from `ditau_study.ipynb`

-All this code and the `paper_code` folder itself is truly quite messy so if you have any questions about anything in this folder please don't hesitate to reach out at [hi@delonshen.com](mailto:hi@delonshen.com).
+All this code and the `paper_code` folder itself is truly quite messy so if you have any questions about anything in this folder please don't hesitate to reach out at [delon@stanford.edu](mailto:delon@stanford.edu).